Amazon lobbies to exempt employees from labor protections

 The effort came as the company has expanded its presence in the state capital, where its spending has tripled in recent years.

-The bill passed the Washington state Senate Tuesday with the salary threshold of $100,000 sought by Amazon.
+The bill passed the Washington state Senate Tuesday with the salary threshold set at $100,000 - the level sought by Amazon.
 Employees above the threshold would be exempted from the labor protection.
+The original wage threshold in the measure was about $180,000.

 The median salary for Amazon employees in Seattle is about $113,000, according to Glassdoor.com, a company that tracks top firms.

-Other provisions require some protections for workers making more than $100,000, including an 18-month limit on any non-compete clauses they sign and a requirement that workers must be compensated while they are barred from working.
+Other provisions require some protections for workers making more than $100,000, including an 18-month limit on any non-compete clauses they sign and a requirement that employees must be compensated while they are barred from working.
+The original proposal

 The measure now heads to the state House for consideration.